aaiknn/M.O.I.R.A./README.md

 #### `*moira reset session soft | *moira reset session hard`
 If for some reason M.O.I.R.A. gets stuck in busy state during runtime, session administrators can try sending one of these messages.
 While a `soft` reset will clear the busy state for the channel where this message is sent, `hard` reset clears the entire object.
 Unless there is something horribly wrong with all sessions, `soft` reset is safe way to troubleshoot without having to restart.

+#### `*moira print system state`
+This will send a direct message to the administator session user who sent this request.
+The message will include caught database errors (if there have been any), database meta state information, and the current state of M.O.I.R.A.'s state machine (`MISM`).

+#### `*moira print db errors`
+This will send a direct message to the administrator session user who sent this request.
+The message will include the current queue of errors stored in `moira.db.errors`.

+#### `*moira print db state`
+This will send a direct message to the administrator session user who sent this request.
+The message will include the current database meta state information.

 ## Maintenance and Data Backup
 ### Graceful Shutdown
 #### `*moira graceful shutdown`